 Each issue of Inquiring Mind explores in depth a particular theme or subject that is of relevance to Westerners interested in the teachings of Buddhadharma.
-Our most recent offering, Fall 2013, is entitled "The God Issue."
-Following is our introduction to this issue and a list of the featured articles.
+Our most recent offering, Spring 2014, is entitled "War and Peace."
+Following is guest editor Alan Senauke's introduction to this issue and a list of the featured articles.

 Twenty years ago in the Isan region of Thailand, near the killing fields of Laos and Cambodia, I noticed that the tapered cylinders of temple bells in every wat appeared to be made from bombs.
 During the 1960s and '70s, massive bombing raids on Vietnam and Laos had been launched from secret U.S. air bases in this part of Thailand.
 At the war's end, when the U.S. withdrew from Southeast Asia, large stockpiles of weapons were left behind.
 In the Hebrew Scriptures, the prophet Isaiah says, "and they shall beat their swords into ploughshares."
 Ingenious people of Thailand converted bombs into temple bells, calling Buddhist monks, nuns and laypeople to practice a way of peace.

 I have one of these bells at home, made of good American steel, three-quarters of an inch thick.
 It was given to me by some monks from the International Network of Engaged Buddhists.
 They painted it a bright yellow and wrote on it: "Turning bombs into dharma bells."

 This issue of Inquiring Mind is about war and peace.
 In idealistic moments I like to imagine that peace is the abode and resting place of humankind, the place one naturally inhabits when all conflicts melt away.
 In the give-and-take of real life, conflicts between people are inevitable.
 Conflict is, in fact, the precondition for peace; it is how we truly learn about each other, our difference and sameness.